 For the children, it means upheaval.
 They are moving from a school where they were the biggest and oldest, and where they knew all the other students and teachers by name, to new and more complex surroundings.
 Many will be anxious about the social side of their new environment and its greater educational demands.

 For teachers, too, this can be a daunting time: every new student is an unknown quantity.

 Of course, teachers and schools have a plethora of tools to aid transition.
-But among the most quirky and personal of these must be the Skips crossword books in mathematics and English, created by former property developer Ash Sharma for Year 7 students aged 11-12.
+But among the most quirky and personal of these must be the Skips crossword books in mathematics and English, created by former property developer Ash Sharma for children aged 11-12.

-The books aim to remind the children of what they have learned at primary school and to prepare them for the challenges of secondary school learning.
+The books aim to remind the children of what they have learned at primary school and to prepare them for the challenges of learning in secondary school.

 Sharma began creating crosswords in 2011 to help his 10-year-old daughter Nicole with her homework - and to "avoid conflict and slamming doors" by making the process more fun.

 He soon discovered that the struggles he had experienced were widespread.
 "Then," he says, "I was told by a friend in the industry that Nielsen BookScan data showed that 90 per cent of UK households have no educational books to support their children's learning."